 After 14 busy years, Jeffrey put Felt Glass on hiatus and moved to Los Angeles to fulfill another ambition of being near the entertainment industry.
 Jeffrey began working in various aspects of the design profession including several years with UltraGlas Inc., where he regularly worked on large scale decorative architectural glass projects with companies like Disney Imagineering and the top architectural and design firms in the world including Gensler.

 Having a strong desire to return to the visceral, hands-on experience of producing glass, Jeffrey recently set up a new studio in Los Angeles.
 Jeffrey has lots of exciting design ideas informed by his recent experience in the architectural market.
-In addition to his art and design work, Jeffrey is a musician and composer.
-Jeffrey is currently writing original music for the show Catfish on the MTV Network.
+In addition to his art and design work, Jeffrey is a musician, producer and composer.
+Jeffrey has performed with diverse artists including Joan Baez and Baba Olatungi and recorded with super producer Rick Rubin.
+Jeffrey has written original music for Television shows like Catfish on the MTV Network as well as the Discovery Channel and National Geographic Explorer.